quocble/IBTrader/README.md

 ## API

-These functions a implemented for you.
-Tu buy/sell, simply send target %, other types order can be easily implemented based on this api.
+These functions are implemented for you.
+To buy/sell, simply send target %, other types order can be easily implemented based on this api.

 ```python
 # agent/base_algo.py